Ev Dynamics Announces Robust Sales Performance and Business Growth Progress

-HONG KONG, Dec 1, 2021 - (ACN Newswire) - Ev Dynamics (Holdings) Limited (the "Company", Stock Code: 476, together with its subsidiaries, collectively "Ev Dynamics" or the "Group"), a provider of new energy vehicles and technology integrated solutions, is delighted to announce the robust sales performance and business growth progress attained this year and proven by its interim results for the six months ended 30 September 2021 (the "Reporting Period"), attributed to the international efforts made by the Company.
+HONG KONG SAR - Media OutReach - 1 December 2021 - Ev Dynamics (Holdings) Limited (the "Company", Stock Code: 476, together with its subsidiaries, collectively "Ev Dynamics" or the "Group"), a provider of new energy vehicles and technology integrated solutions, is delighted to announce the robust sales performance and business growth progress attained this year and proven by its interim results for the six months ended 30 September 2021 (the "Reporting Period"), attributed to the international efforts made by the Company.

+（ Ev Dynamics is beginning to fulfill its 12-meter E-Bus orders in Europe as delivery is set in motion ）

 During the Reporting Period, the Company recorded revenue of approximately HK$29.7 million (30 September 2020: HK$21.5 million) derived from the sale of electric vehicles and an increase in sales orders.
 This year, Ev Dynamics has continued to enhance its research and development capabilities as well as its efforts on international sales, and as such the Company has been able to maintain an upward trend on the sales turnover successfully.